AmalMAlghamdi/Sentiment-analysis-for-Al-hajj-/README.md

 -	Collect data from twitter API
 -	Prepare the data for EDA
 -	Plot the results
--	Preprocess the data for machine learning use
 -	Apply sentiment analysis algorithms
 -	Evaluate the best algorithms
 -	Make a report about the results